atulmittalg/TicTacToe_v3/README.md

 	- Declaring X is winner when Left to Right Diagonal is filled with 3 'X' tokens.
 	- Declaring X is winner when Right to Left Diagonal is filled with 3 'X' tokens.
 	- Declaring Game is a Draw when 9 chances are played and there are no tokens filled 3 in a row.

+## Prerequisites

+To run this program below software needs to be installed

+    1. Java - Version 1.6 or above
+    2. Maven - For Dependency management
+    3. JUnit - Version 4.13 (added dependency in pom.xml)
+    4. Intellij - Any IDE which supports Java

+## How to run the unit test cases using Intellij

+    Download project as zip file and unzip the same to a folder.
+    In Intellij Go to
+    File -> New -> select Project from Existing sources -> Next -> Browse extracted folder -> select the pom.xml and will search for maven projects.
+    Omce Project is checked out -> Right click project in Project Explorer window and select Run All Tests Once above steps done All the test cases will be executed and the results will be displayed in the RUN console.